reactabular/treetabular/README.md

 Makes it possible to toggle node children through a user interface.
 Pass `"indent":false` inside `props` object if you want to disable automatic indentation.

 The default implementation of `getIndex(rowData)` depends on [resolve.resolve](https://www.npmjs.com/package/table-resolver#resolveresolve) as it looks for index of the row to toggle based on that.
-This can be customized through.
+This can be customized though.

 ### Helpers